laurenancona/tweetoria/README.md

 - [Lexical Analysis]() TBD
 - [Alerts](https://www.elastic.co/products/watcher) Sudden changes in results may trigger notifications.
 - _Geocoding_ [Photon](https://github.com/komoot/photon) Either in the same ES instance or allocated geocoder instance, implement Photon & attempt to generate point data based on `user.location` field. *Note: this is the location the user lists in their Twitter profile, not the coordinates of the tweet itself.*

+### Other applications
+- Depending on the lexicon applied and related validation factors, a similar assessment could be applied to text compiled from other publicly-available sources, such as comments in issues and pull requests associated with open source software development, user forums or discussion modules, and messaging applications such as Slack or Hipchat.

 ### Working References, Sources & Influences
 - [Discovering User Attribute Stylistic Differences via Paraphrasing](http://wwbp.org/papers/discovering_user_attribute.pdf), 2016